Congolese rumba: Characteristics

-Rhythm, tempo, and instrumental composition
+Tempo and instrumental composition

 A member of the Kinshasa-based band Konono Nº1 playing the likembe, a traditional thumb piano.

 The Congolese rumba is characterized by a slow-to-moderate tempo and syncopated arrangement of drums and percussion, typically following a 4/4 time signature.
 The genre's instrumentation has evolved over time.
 Initially, local tunes were concocted employing instruments such as the likembe, a bottle struck with a metal rod, and a small, skin-covered frame drum called patenge.
 However, in the 1920s, maringa bands supplanted the likembe with accordions and acoustic guitars.
 By the 1950s, bands expanded significantly.
 For instance, Manuel d'Oliveira and Les San Salvador (1952) utilized three guitars, a clarinet, and a scraper, while Antoine Wendo Kolosoy (1956) included three guitars, bass, maracas, and claves.
 By the mid-to-late 1950s, the instrumentation diversified further with "orchestres", or big bands, becoming the standard and incorporating upright basses, trumpets, saxophones, and more elaborate percussion setups.
 The contemporary Congolese rumba instrumental makeup primarily includes guitars, mandolins, banjos, drums, saxophones, clarinets, trumpets, maracas, pianos, shakers, double bells (ekonga), likembe, accordion, and racketts.